artempoletsky/half_knife_docs/README.md

 ## Working with modifiers

-Make shure you have unchecked `On cage` button on every modifier, or cuts will go in wrong direction.
+Make sure you have unchecked `On cage` button on every modifier, or cuts will go in wrong direction.

 ![](https://raw.githubusercontent.com/artempoletsky/half_knife_docs/master/img/4.png)